jflinchbaugh/objects/README.md

 to allow the insert to eject a bit when the canister is opened.

+## honeycomb_grid.scad

+Generate a honeycomb grid snoot for use on a hotshoe speedlight.
+It can optionally have a little bit of a sleeve to fit around the flash head and tabs for fastening the grid by rubberband or other strap.

 ## ping\_pong\_net\_system.scad

 We took a cheap $5 mini ping pong game